Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 One of the main results in \cite{MW87} shows that when $F$ is non-archimedean, the set of the maximal members, which is denoted by $\wf_\wm(\pi)^\mx$, of the algebraic wavefront set $\wf_\wm(\pi)$ coincides with the set of maximal members, which is denoted by $\wf_\tr(\pi)^\mx$, of the analytic wavefront set $\wf_\tr(\pi)$, that is,

 for $\pi\in\Pi_F(G)$.
+We mention that \eqref{alg-ana-wfs} holds for the $F$-rational topology as given in Definition \ref{defn:order}.
 When $F$ is archimedean, from the work of D. Barbasch and D. Vogan (\cite{BV80}) and that of W. Rossmann (\cite{R95}), one expects that the identity in \eqref{alg-ana-wfs} should still hold.
 However, only some very special situations have been studied (see \cite{V78, Mat87, Mat90, Mat92, GS15, GGS17} for instance).
-It should be mentioned that when $F$ is archimedean, there are more invariants (associated variety, characteristic cycle and wavefront cycle, etc) of $\pi$ closely related to the wavefront set of $\pi$.
+It should be mentioned that when $F$ is archimedean, there are more invariants (associated variety, characteristic cycle and wavefront cycle, etc.) of $\pi$ closely related to the wavefront set of $\pi$.
 Those invariants form a rich theory.
-We refer to the papers of W. Rossmann (\cite{R95}), of D. Vogan (\cite{V17}), of J. Adams and D. Vogan (\cite{AV21}), and of W. Schmid and K. Vilonen (\cite{SV00}) for an excellent survey and detailed discussions of the theory.
+We refer to the papers of W. Rossmann (\cite{R95}), of D. Vogan (\cite{V17}), of J. Adams and D. Vogan (\cite{AV21}), and of W. Schmid and K. Vilonen (\cite{SV00}) for an excellent survey and detailed discussions of the theory, in particular, for the relation between the wavefront sets and the construction of the unitary dual of the real reductive groups.

-The arithmetic wavefront sets $\wf_\ari(\pi)$ for $\pi\in\Pi_F(G)$ introduced in this paper is on the arithmetic side of the local Langlands reciprocity.
-We restrict ourselves in this paper to the situation that $G$ is a {\it classical groups} and the representations $\pi\in\Pi_F(G)$ have {\it generic} local $L$-parameters.
+The arithmetic wavefront sets $\wf_\ari(\pi)$ for $\pi\in\Pi_F(G)$ introduced in this paper take information from the arithmetic side of the local Langlands reciprocity.
+We restrict ourselves in this paper to the situation that $G$ is a {\it classical group} and the representations $\pi\in\Pi_F(G)$ have {\it generic} local $L$-parameters.
 Under such technical assumptions, we develop the basic theory of arithmetic wavefront sets for all local fields of characteristic zero, by introducing a method of {\it consecutive descents of enhanced $L$-parameters} (Sections \ref{sec-CGRNO}--\ref{sec-AWFS}), and establish the conjectural structures and their refinements of the arithmetic wavefront sets for the archimedean case (Sections \ref{sec-ADA}--\ref{sec-FRM}).

 In order to define the arithmetic wavefront set $\wf_\ari(\pi)$, we extract arithmetic information from the enhanced $L$-parameter $(\varphi,\chi)$ associated with $\pi$ by the method of the consecutive descents of enhanced $L$-parameters (Sections \ref{ssec-LPD} and \ref{ssec-WFSA}).
 This method generalizes the one originally used by two of the authors in \cite{JZ18}.
 The technical base of this method is the local Gan-Gross-Prasad conjecture for classical groups (\cite{GGP12}), which is now a theorem as mentioned above.